firstname.lastname@example.org (954) 262-1597

 Assistant Professor Director, Bachelor of Science in Human Nutrition email@example.com (954) 262-1515

 Ioana received her M.S. and Ph.D. in Dietetics and Nutrition from the University of North Carolina – Greensboro.
-As the Director of the new B.S. in Human Nutrition program, she is currently working on development and accreditation for the new undergraduate program to be launched Fall 2019.
+As the Director of the B.S. in Human Nutrition program, she is responsible for program operations, accreditation, and faculty oversight and facilitating student success.
 She enjoys community-based projects, diabetes prevention, wellness, and nutrition education.
 She developed cooking sessions that were integrated into an existing life-skills program offered by the YWCA North Carolina for adolescent and young adult mothers.
-She has a passion for reading, cooking (especially fish) and spending time with her puppy, June Bug.
+She has a passion for reading, cooking (especially fish), and spending time with her fur babies, June Bug and Tator Tot.

 Associate Professor email@example.com (954) 262-1578